simonjwright/analytical-engine/README.md

 [Fourmilab Java implementation]: https://www.fourmilab.ch/babbage/cards.html

-When counting for Combinatorial Cards (conditional and unconditional jumps), remember that comment cards (cards starting with a period or white space) need to be included!
+When counting for Combinatorial Cards (conditional and unconditional jumps), remember that comment cards (blank cards, or cards starting with a period or white space) need to be included!

 ### Changes